mozilla/missioncontrol-v2/README.md

 or like above

 ```
-Rscript create.dashboards.static.R --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R) --backup=false
+Rscript create.dashboards.static.R --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R) --backup=0
 ```

-The default for `backup` is `true` which will backup to hardcoded paths.
+The default for `backup` is 0, when set to 1, it    will backup to hardcoded paths.

 And you're done.
 All of this ought to take roughtly 50 minutes.
-The models take about 40 minutes.
+The models take about 40 minutes(longer when really into the dev cycle)

 (the above commands are present in the single bash file `complete.runner.sh`) e.g.